supabase-community/pg-gateway/README.md

 - **Authentication:** Supports multiple auth modes - currently `cleartextPassword`, `md5Password`, and `certificate` (more planned)
 - **TLS Encryption:** Handles standard TLS (SSL) upgrades
-- **Modular:** You control the TCP server, we manage the inbound socket
+- **Modular:** You control the server while the library manages the protocol
 - **Hooks:** Hook into various points in the protocol's lifecycle (auth, query, etc)
 - **Escape hatch:** Access the raw protocol messages at any point in the lifecycle
 - **Examples:** Various examples on how you might use this library